 I'm not lactose intolerant or allergic to milk.

 One of the reasons I initially switched to non-dairy milk was because I learned about the prevalence of lactose intolerance: 65 percent of human population has trouble digesting lactose, the sugar found in milk.
-For people of East Asian descent like me, up to 90 percent of the population is lactose intolerant.
-And even those who aren't lactose intolerant as a child can develop an intolerance as an adult.
+For people of East Asian descent like me, that statistic is even more significant: Up to 90 percent of the population is lactose intolerant, and even those who aren't lactose intolerant as a child can develop an intolerance as an adult.
 Those numbers seemed so high, I was pretty sure I had to have some kind of intolerance.

 I try to stay away from processed foods.